C. K. Williams

 Charles Kenneth "C. K." Williams (November 4, 1936 – September 20, 2015) was an American poet, critic and translator.
 Williams won many poetry awards.
 Flesh and Blood won the National Book Critics Circle Award in 1987.
 Repair (1999) won the 2000 Pulitzer Prize for Poetry, was a National Book Award finalist and won the Los Angeles Times Book Prize.
 The Singing won the 2003 National Book Award and Williams received the Ruth Lilly Poetry Prize in 2005.
 The 2012 film The Color of Time relates aspects of Williams' life using his poetry.

 Life

 The American poet C.K.
 Williams was born in Newark, New Jersey, on November 4, 1936.
 His parents were Paul B. Williams and Dossie Kasdin.
-His grandparents came to the USA from Kiev, then a Russian city, and Lvov, Ukraine.
+His grandparents came to the US from Kiev, then a Ukrainian city within the Russian Empire, and Lvov, Ukraine.